Dick Corballis: Career

-Corbaliis was on the faculty at the University of Canterbury for 19 years, before moving to Massey University, where he was appointed professor and head of department of English, and involved in the establishment of that institution's campus at Albany in Auckland.
+Corballis was on the faculty at the University of Canterbury for 19 years, before moving to Massey University, where he was appointed professor and head of department of English, and involved in the establishment of that institution's campus at Albany in Auckland.
 He served on the council of Massey University from 1993 to 1997, and in 1997 was appointed as the first head of the School of English and Media Studies at Massey.
 In 2001 Corballis was elected to the governing body of the International Association of University Professors of English.

 Corballis' research focused on Irish literature and he was particularly interested in the works of James Joyce.
 However, he also published on the works of other writers, including Witi Ihimaera and Tom Stoppard.
-In 2008, Corballis was writer in residence at the Michael King Writers' Centre in Devonport, Auckland, where is conducted research for a biography of New Zealand playwright, Bruce Mason.
+In 2008, Corballis was writer in residence at the Michael King Writers Centre in Devonport, Auckland, where he conducted research for a biography of New Zealand playwright, Bruce Mason.